Henshin no News

 Henshin no News (変身のニュース, Henshin no Nyūsu) is a Japanese anthology manga series written and illustrated by Natsujikei Miyazaki.
 It was serialized in Kodansha's seinen manga magazine Monthly Morning Two from May 2009 to December 2012, with its chapters collected in a single tankōbon volume.

 Publication

 Written and illustrated by Natsujikei Miyazaki, Henshin no News was serialized in Kodansha's seinen manga magazine Monthly Morning Two from December 22, 2011, to August 22, 2012.
 Kodansha collected its chapters in a single tankōbon volume, released on November 22, 2012.

-Volume

 Reception

 Henshin no News was one of the Jury Recommended Works at the 17th Japan Media Arts Festival in 2013.